 Nascar driver Kyle Busch and his wife Samantha Busch have struggled with infertility for about seven years now, and the toll it has taken on their marriage isn’t insignificant.
 After a miscarriage and a failed IVF attempt, Samantha often wondered if their marriage would withstand the pain and frustration infertility brings.
 Samantha decided to channel her emotions into a book titled “Fighting Infertility,” which discusses her own journey and what she wishes someone would have told her during her journey.

 “The book tells everything I would have wanted someone to tell me,” explains Samantha.
 “I would have wanted to know what your sex life becomes when you are struggling.
 I would have wanted to know how hard marriage can be when you’re both grieving something you can’t even process yet.
 I hope people will see all that Kyle and I got wrong so that they can avoid some of those things.
 If we sugarcoat it, that doesn’t help anyone.

 Unfortunately, many US couples struggle to conceive, and infertility rates have increased across the board.
 While couples may seek medical help in the form of fertility treatments, IUI, IVF, egg and sperm donation, egg freezing, and surrogacy, these treatments are costly and come with no guarantee of a successful pregnancy.

 At The Gift of Parenthood organization, we look forward to a future of more affordable and successful fertility treatment options for those struggling.
 In the meantime, we aim to help couples and individuals struggling with infertility achieve their dreams of becoming parents through fertility assistance grants ranging from $1,000 to $16,000, available four times a year.

 Will you be our next grant recipient?
 Apply today.

-We hope you find solace and oxford in these stories.
+We hope you find solace in these stories.
 Our community is full of warriors, and together we will bring hope and awareness to others struggling to conceive.
 Wishing you well in 2021!